tranverse/dub/SECURITY.md

 ## Supported Versions

-All versions of Dub are currently being supported with security updates.
+All versions of Buzz are currently being supported with security updates.

 ## Reporting a Vulnerability